Teradata/product-help/UseCases/ExternalObjectStore/README.md

 * [optionally] *AccessKey* - From the Access Key for your bucket - Secret Access Key example: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

 ### Example 1
-Example 1 selects all rows in local sample_csv_local to copy the dataset to the object store's *sample1* partition:
+This example selects all rows in the sample_sensor table to copy the dataset to the object store's sample1 partition:

 ```sql
 SELECT * FROM WRITE_NOS (